-Quick Note is a very useful iPadOS 15 feature if you have a stylus on-hand
+Quick Note is an iPadOS 15 feature that lets you jot notes down anytime

 How to bring up Quick Note on iPadOS 15

-Remember, Quick Note can only be invoked at any time and in any app, with a first-generation Apple Pencil, second-generation Apple Pencil, or an Apple Pencil alternative like the ZAGG Pro Stylus.
-It will not work if you try to use your finger.
+Remember, Quick Note can only be invoked at any time and in any app, with a first-generation Apple Pencil, second-generation Apple Pencil, or an alternative stylus.
+It can also work with your finger if you do not have a stylus.

-- Using your Apple Pencil or ** another stylus**, swipe the tip inward from the bottom right corner of your iPad screen.
+Using your Apple Pencil, stylus, or finger, swipe inward from the bottom right corner of your iPad screen.
 You'll see a small gray box start to appear — make sure it is fully expanded and opaque before you let go of the tip.

-- Once Quick Note is expanded, you can write or sketch in the box with your stylus or switch to the keyboard to type.
+- Once Quick Note is expanded, you can write or sketch in the box with your stylus or finger or switch to the keyboard to type.
 You can change your drawing tool with the button in the bottom right corner, just like you would in a regular note.

 How to quickly save links, text, and images in Safari with Quick Note

 One of the coolest things about Quick Note is that it uses intelligence to detect when you're using it while in Safari.
-This allows you to quickly save links to your Quick Note, and you can even highlighting text and images in Safari to add them to your note.
+This allows you to quickly save links to your Quick Note, and you can even highlight text and images in Safari to add them to your note.

-- Bring up Quick Note using the method above.
+- Bring up Quick Note using the methods above.

 - Launch Safari on your iPad.